theLastHero/tlhPlugin/README.md

 Added tlh rank prefix's into plugin/ remove from pex file, in readyness for new features

+[- 20/july/2014 -]

+Added /namecolor command to change a users name color Added permission for /namecolor

  === TODO ===

 -Change join messages